JosieHong/awesome-mass-spectrometry-ml/README.md

 | Graph-Based  | 12      | 2D & 3D, Bonds are included in encoding |
 | SMILES-Based | 1       | 1D                                      |

-Welcome to update the paper list together! 😉
+Welcome to update the list together! 😉